Back to Articles

 By executing the Graduated Transfer Plan over five years, the family successfully moved 100% of the operating business to the next generation.
 The strategic use of gifting exclusions and discounts resulted in a staggering tax reduction.

-The company avoided the original tax burden and the need for liquidation, saving an estimated $3.5 million in tax liability and associated transfer costs.
+The company avoided the original tax burden and the need for liquidation.
 The family business transitioned smoothly, demonstrating that successful succession planning is fundamentally a complex exercise in financial strategy and tax optimization.